nadavbrilon/personal-projects/Nesting-AI-Tic-Tac-Toe/Readme.md

 ### WILL BE ADDED:
 1. sounds and message boxes to make clear when a the computer stomps you (its very fast).
 2. a splash screen.
+3. stats for number of wins for each player along with fun statistics.